 A major concern of Dhanjal's work was to explore the tensions between industrial materials and processes and those of the natural world.
 These materials and processes have a wider, metaphorical resonance and also address tensions in culture and history, in part derived from his own experience of India and Britain.

-We will be showing Dhanjal's slate and fire sculptures that were exhibited in the seminal 1989 exhibition 'The Other Story: Afro-Asian Artists in post-war Britain', curated by Rasheed Araeen, and staged to challenge the Eurocentric narrative of modernism and post-war British art by highlighting the works of suppressed African, Asian, and Caribbean artists living in Britain.
+Alongside examples of his kinetic sculptures from the 1970s we will be showing Dhanjal's slate and fire sculptures that were exhibited in the seminal 1989 exhibition 'The Other Story: Afro-Asian Artists in post-war Britain'.

 The sculptures are large blocks of slate into which Dhanjal cut sequences of small niches to hold candles, the colour of the stone referencing the endless darkness of night in the small, rural village in which he grew up.